p4lang/p4c/docs/Eclipse-readme.md

   * Highlight `CDT GCC Built-in Compiler Settings [Shared]`
   * In the box labeled `Command to get compiler specs`, add `-std=c++11`
   * Click `Apply`

+9.5.
+Change the build location
+  * Project -> Properties
+  * Select C/C++ build
+  * In the build location choose "FileSystem" and browse to the p4c/build folder.

 10. Add additional include files needed by your sub-project to include path
   * Right click your project and click Properties